 Drug abuse is a known cause of premature ejaculation and may contribute to other ejaculation problems.

-If premature ejaculation only happens occasionally then it's unlikely to cause an any issues.
-However, if you experience this most or all of the time during sex then you should see a doctor.
+If premature ejaculation only happens occasionally, then it's unlikely to cause any issues.
+However, if you experience this most or all of the time during sex, then you should see a doctor.
 They may get you to do a blood test to rule out any underlying physical conditions and recommended a suitable treatment based on your personal circumstances.

 Premature ejaculation can occur during masturbation as well as sex.
 This can happen due to conditioning, for example if you're used with rushing through masturbation through fear of someone walking in or hearing.